ElenaSolov/flophouse/README.md

 # flophouse
 page with register form for adaptive site of non-profit organization homeless.ru (https://www.facebook.com/Homeless.ru).
-Each step of the form depends on previous user choice.
+Each step of the form rendered according to the previous user choice.

 Used technologies:
 - JS